 - “Thank you so much” (about something bad)

 How else is verbal irony used?

 To provide insight into a character

-Remember to use it with care, as it often forces people to read between the lines.
-This can add a lot to the reading experience, but shouldn’t throw us so far off-course that we can’t find our way to the truth.
+Remember to use it with care, however, as it requires people to read between the lines.
+Irony can add a lot to the reading experience, but shouldn’t throw us so far off course that we can’t find our way to the truth.
 With that in mind, go forth and be ironic!
 (In your story, we mean.)

 What’s your favorite example of irony?
 Let us know in the comments!